Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Short answer, it depends!

-Single-use batteries can be placed in a PAYT bag.
+If not other disposal or recycling method is available, single-use batteries can be placed in a PAYT bag.

 Automotive batteries can be dropped off at the Transfer Station but we ask that you inform Transfer Station personnel beforehand.
 Automotive batteries incur a core fee when purchased which is refundable when the old battery is exchanged.
 In addition, any lead-acid battery can be brought to Wal-Mart free of charge: